An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 Certain autoimmune diseases, like multiple sclerosis and lupus, run in families.
 Not every family member will necessarily have the same disease, but they inherit a susceptibility to an autoimmune condition.

-Because the incidence of autoimmune diseases is rising, researchers suspect environmental factors like infections and exposures to chemicals or solvents might also be involved (2).
+Because the incidence of autoimmune diseases is rising, researchers suspect environmental factors like infections and exposure to chemicals or solvents might also be involved.

-A “Western” diet is another suspected trigger.
-Eating high-fat, high-sugar, and highly processed foods is linked to inflammation, which might set off an immune response.
-However, this hasn’t been proven (3).
+A “Western diet” is another suspected risk factor for developing an autoimmune disease.
+Eating high-fat, high-sugar, and highly processed foods is thought to be linked to inflammation, which might set off an immune response.
+However, this hasn’t been proven.

-Another theory is called the hygiene hypothesis.
+A 2015 study focused on another theory called the hygiene hypothesis.
 Because of vaccines and antiseptics, children today aren’t exposed to as many germs as they were in the past.
-The lack of exposure could make their immune system overreact to harmless substances (4).
+The lack of exposure could make their immune system prone to overreact to harmless substances.

 BOTTOM LINE: Researchers don’t know exactly what causes autoimmune diseases.
-Diet, infections, and exposure to chemicals might be involved.
+Genetics, diet, infections, and exposure to chemicals might be involved.

-There are more than 80 different autoimmune diseases (5).
+There are more than 80 different autoimmune diseases.
 Here are 14 of the most common ones.

 1. Type 1 diabetes

 The pancreas produces the hormone insulin, which helps regulate blood sugar levels.
-In type 1 diabetes, the immune system attacks and destroys insulin-producing cells in the pancreas.
+In type 1 diabetes mellitus, the immune system attacks and destroys insulin-producing cells in the pancreas.

-High blood sugar can damage blood vessels, as well as organs like the heart, kidneys, eyes, and nerves.
+High blood sugar results can lead to damage in the blood vessels, as well as organs like the heart, kidneys, eyes, and nerves.

 2. Rheumatoid arthritis (RA)